 Ketone levels on your breath can be tested through a breath meter.

-#3: Blood Ketone Testing
+#3: Blood Ketone Levels Testing Strips

-- A 6-9 GKI demonstrates a low level of ketosis: This is appropriate for those who want to lose weight or maintain optimal health.
+- A 6-9 GKI demonstrates a low level of ketosis.
+This is appropriate for those who want to lose weight or maintain optimal health.

-- A 3-6 GKI demonstrates moderate levels of ketosis: This is appropriate for addressing many common metabolic diseases including insulin resistance, Type 2 diabetes, or obesity.
+- A 3-6 GKI demonstrates moderate levels of ketosis.
+This is appropriate for addressing many common metabolic diseases, including insulin resistance, type 2 diabetes, or obesity.

-- A less than 3 GKI is a high level of ketosis: This is typically used for addressing epilepsy and cancers.
+- A GKI less than 3 is a high level of ketosis.
+This is typically used for addressing epilepsy and cancers.
 Entering this high level of ketosis periodically each year can be beneficial for anyone hoping to use ketosis for disease prevention.

 To get the most benefits from ketosis, you want to get your GKI number as low as possible.

-- Diabetes Treatment: The index has been used with metabolic therapy for both the prevention and treatment of Type 2 diabetes and Type 1 diabetes.
+- Diabetes treatment: The index has been used with metabolic therapy for both the prevention and treatment of type 2 diabetes and type 1 diabetes[*].

-- Fasting: The GKI is a tool to see how your body responds to fasting, and whether intermittent fasting helps you enter ketosis.
+- Fasting: The GKI is a tool to see how your body responds to fasting, and whether intermittent fasting helps you enter ketosis[*].

-- Athletic performance: Those looking to increase their athletic performance can use the index to see how their body responds to using ketones, rather than glucose, during competition.
+- Athletic performance: Those looking to increase their athletic performance can use the index to see how their body responds to using ketones — rather than glucose — during competition[*].